leecow/blog/201611-servicing-blog.md

-# July Servicing Blog post
+# November Servicing Blog post

 ## Introduction (what's in the post and why you should read)